How to Secure Your MCP Server Setup — Best Practices

 Security best practices for MCP servers.
 API key management, permission scoping, network isolation, and protecting your development environment.

-MCP servers are powerful because they give your AI assistant direct access to real systems — databases, cloud providers, payment processors, version control.
+MCP servers give your AI assistant direct access to real systems -- databases, cloud providers, payment processors, version control.
 That same power makes them a security surface you need to think about.
-A misconfigured MCP server can expose production data, leak API keys, or grant write access to systems that should be read-only.

 The Security Surface of MCP

-When you add an MCP server to your editor, you are spawning a process on your machine that can do real things.
+When you add an MCP server to your editor, you spawn a process that can do real things.
 A Supabase MCP server can query and modify your database.
 A GitHub MCP server can merge pull requests.
 A Stripe MCP server can create charges.
-These are not sandboxed simulations — they operate on your actual accounts with the credentials you provide.

 The security considerations fall into four categories:

-- Credential management — what tokens and keys you hand to MCP servers, and how you store them
+- Credential management -- what tokens you hand to MCP servers and how you store them

-- Tool auditing — knowing exactly what each server can do before you enable it
+- Tool auditing -- knowing exactly what each server can do before enabling it

 API Key Management